+I personally book out when I can't attend an in-person or film a self-tape.
 I let them know that I'm on vacation, and I'm not working or self-taping.

 Let's park here for a second.
 Are you okay fully booking out and stepping away from auditions for a few days?
 You really need that freedom to clear your mind and get away sometimes.

+Are you planning your weeks and months in advance?
 Because if you're not, it's gonna be hard for you to know when those book out dates are coming up in your schedule.

+It's so crucial to book out with your agent know because they need to go into your casting profiles to mark those dates.
 That's something only they can do, at least on Breakdown Services, that actors don't have access to on Actors Access yet.

 Your agent needs to fill that audition spot with different talent if you're unavailable, which makes the casting director's life easier as well.